smartgravity/whmcs-smartgravity-template/README.md

-# whmcs-smartgravity-template
+# WHMCS SmartGravity Template

-WHMCS template based on the WHMCS default "six" template and Grav's Antimatter Theme.
+This WHMCS template is based on the WHMCS default "six" template and Grav's Antimatter Theme.
+Only the changed files are included.